windywinter/paxos/README.md

 checks if it includes everything in "mandatory", and (4) checks if it doesn't include anything not in "mandatory" or "optional".

-More test cases are on the way...
+Update:

-Same as the 3PC project, I will give out 8 public test cases.
+More test cases are added.
+Please feel free to let me know if you think there is any mistake in the test cases.